Data, markets, methodology, and the occasional rant.

 Where Dental DSOs Are Acquiring Next (And Why the Maps Lie)

 Consumer-facing maps show which dentists are already owned by chains.
 They miss the question that matters: which metros are next.
-ProviderSignal's Consolidation Index combines current DSO penetration, retirement supply, and fresh provider influx across 17 data-complete US metros.
-Five of them tell the most actionable story, and the biggest surprise is in the Midwest, not the Sun Belt.
+ProviderSignal's Consolidation Index combines current DSO penetration, retirement supply, and fresh provider influx across 20 data-complete US metros.
+Five of them tell the most actionable story, and one of the biggest surprises is in the Midwest, not the Sun Belt.

-When a DSO Acquires a Dental Practice, You Have 60 Days
+When a DSO Acquires a Dental Practice: What Changes in 60 Days

 The 30-Day Window When New Dental Associates Pick Their Brand Preferences